braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/redpoint.md

 ![][4]{: style="max-width:75%;"}

 {% alert note %}
 Redpoint provides two export templates and channels for passing data to Braze.
-The **Braze Onboarding and Upsert** channel and export template are intended to be used for onboarding or updating user records when data has changed.
-After the intial onboarding of CDP records to Braze, please ensure that subsequent Redpoint Interaction workflows which use this channel are designed to select only records that have changed since the initial onboarding sync.
+The **Braze Onboarding and Merge** channel and export template are intended to be used for onboarding or updating user records when data has changed.
+After the initial onboarding of CDP records to Braze, please ensure that subsequent Redpoint Interaction workflows which use this channel are designed to select only records that have changed since the initial onboarding sync.
 {% endalert %}

 ## Integration

 ### Setup Outbound Delivery Braze channels in Redpoint Interaction (RPI)

-#### RPI setup step 1: create export templates for upsert and append-only operations
+#### RPI setup step 1: Create export templates

-Create a new export template and name it **Braze Onboarding and Upsert**.
+Create a new export template and name it **Braze Onboarding and Merge**.
 This template defines the core mappings between the Redpoint CDP and the Braze user record, along with any additional custom RPI attributes you want to expose on the Braze record.
 Drag Redpoint CDP attributes into the **Attribute** column corresponding to the following Braze user properties and be sure to label them accordingly in the **Header Row Value** column:

-* external_Id
+* `external_id`
-* first_name
+* `first_name`
-* last_name
+* `last_name`
-* email
+* `email`
-* country
+* `country`
-* dob
+* `dob`
-* gender
+* `gender`
-* home_city
+* `home_city`
-* phone
+* `phone`

 In addition, add the **Output Name** attribute from the Offer History table and any additional custom Redpoint attributes you want to add to the Braze record.
-The image below shows a sample export template configured for upsert operations, with the additional attributes Education, Income, and Marital Status:
+The image below shows a sample export template configured for merge operations, with the additional attributes Education, Income, and Marital Status:

 ![][7]{: style="max-width:75%;"}